WJKT: WJWT

 In March 1980, Golden Circle Broadcasting, mostly owned by a Chattanooga company, filed an application with the Federal Communications Commission (FCC) to build a new television station on channel 16 in Jackson.
-Golden Circle intended to program the station as an independent station with family-friendly secular shows.
-A construction permit was granted in November 1981, Little activity occurred on the permit until the end of 1983, when Golden Circle announced that construction on the proposed station, bearing the call sign WUAA, would begin in January 1984.
+Golden Circle intended to program the station as an independent outlet with family-friendly secular shows.
+A construction permit was granted in November 1981; little activity occurred on the permit until the end of 1983, when Golden Circle announced that construction on the proposed station, bearing the call sign WUAA, would begin in January 1984.

 In late 1984, the call letters on the permit were changed to WJWT (We're Jackson, West Tennessee).
 Programming including classic reruns and movies as well as St. Louis Cardinals baseball was secured, as was studio space in a former Southern Supply Company building on Royal Street.
 WJWT began broadcasting on April 18, 1985, and spent most of its early months on air fighting the local cable system for carriage in a timely manner.
 The system had been holding off to ensure that customers without new converter equipment could continue to receive HBO, a channel whose space was needed for the new local station.
 In 1986, WJWT became a Fox affiliate at the network's launch.
 By 1988, it was owned by Lloyd Communications of Rockford, Illinois, and broadcast two local talk shows and weekday local newscasts.